What Kind of Liver Disease Can Be Treated with Stem Cell Treatment?

 NASH (Non-Alcoholic Steatohepatitis):

-• NASH, a severe form of NAFLD, is characterized by liver inflammation and damage caused by fat buildup in the liver, which can eventually lead to cirrhosis.
-Stem cell therapy is being studied as a way to reduce liver fat accumulation, restore liver function, and decrease inflammation.
+- NASH is a serious form of NAFLD characterized by liver inflammation and injury associated with liver fat accumulation, which can eventually lead to cirrhosis.
+Stem cell therapy is being examined for its potential to reduce liver fat accumulation, restore liver function, and reduce inflammation.

 Hepatitis-related Liver Disease: